condy0919/spdx.el/README.md

 Then you can press `C-c i l` to trigger `spdx-insert-spdx`

-Or manual run:

-    M-x spdx-insert-spdx
+Or manually run <kbd>M-x spdx-insert-spdx</kbd>

 Then, `spdx.el` will ask you to select a license.
 It's done by `completing-read`.

-After that, the copyright and license header will be written.
+After that, the license header will be written.
 An example follows.

 ``` emacs-lisp
 ;; SPDX-License-Identifier: MIT